< Back

 Did this breakout change since prior year?
 Well, let’s find out!

 In total, the 21 banks held a total of $4.0 trillion of investments on December 31, 2012 that they classified as either available for sale or held to maturity.
-This represented approximately 17% of total assets and was broken out as follows:
+This represented approximately 17% of total assets, broken out as follows:

 • Available-for-sale debt securities – $2.1 trillion (53%)